NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 > [!note]+ Read Aloud
 > The doors immediately slam closed, and the entire contraptions lowers itself into the floor.
 The stone "cap" locks into place once it goes flush with the floor, but the rest of the apparatus continues downward, finally coming to rest.
 The doors slide open quietly when the elevator comes to a stop.

 After traveling down for about a round the apparatus arrives in area 9.
-One round after the passenger exits the cylinder, the doors close and the contraption rises on a column of air to return to [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+One round after the passenger exits the cylinder, the doors close and the contraption rises on a column of air to return to [[The Whispering Cairn#7.
 False Tomb]].
 If the arrow platform above is moved to point to another tunnel while the cylinder is at rest in area 9, the elevator remains at the bottom of the shaft until the arrow once more points at the yellow tunnel.
 A button inset into the wall near the bottom of the shaft calls the elevator down at any time.

 **Green:** Several years ago, an explorer placed an everburning torch in the green lantern that hangs at the end of this tunnel, and it has remained here ever since.
 Like the yellow passage, this tunnel boasts an arcane elevator that descends to another sub-dungeon, in this case the lair of the eight Aetherial Warden laborers who helped Nadroc build Zosiel's tomb.
 Unlike the previous elevator, however, this one is jammed and is not likely to survive much experimentation.